 High potassium content: Noni juice contains a good concentration of potassium which may interfere with various drugs used for curing high blood pressure such as potassium-sparing diuretics and angiotensin receptor blockers.
 These two can collectively result in very high levels of potassium in the body giving rise to symptoms like nausea and cardiac arrhythmia.

 Although several studies have advocated regarding the safety of noni juice, it is strongly recommended to consult a medical professional before considering it for remedial measures especially during special conditions like pregnancy and lactation.
-Other than that, natural caution before trying something for the first time always keep you better particularly when you are not aware of the allergic reactions.

 What is noni?